AntonioPennacchia/football-analytics-portfolio/player-similarity-framework/README.md

 Scouting departments often face recurring questions:

 - Who could replace a current first-team player?
+- Which profiles are most similar to a player already in our squad?
-- Which young profiles resemble a top player we admire?
+- Which affordable players resemble a top player we admire?
-- Where can we find a similar player at a lower acquisition cost?
+- Where can we find similar profiles across different leagues and markets?
-- Which leagues or markets are currently generating compatible profiles?
+- How can we reduce search complexity without sacrificing scouting quality?

 This framework aims to answer these questions through a structured similarity model.